ABOUT THE REPORTAbout the reporting process

 The issues considered significant in the report are presented in the materiality matrix.

-To supplement the quantitative data obtained, expert interviews with representatives of various external stakeholder groups were conducted.
-The interviews were aimed at getting details of the information obtained in the survey and focused on a list of the same 27 issues assessed in the questionnaire.
+To supplement the quantitative data obtained, expert interviews were conducted with representatives of various external stakeholder groups.
+The interviews were aimed at drilling down on the information obtained in the survey and focused on a list of the same 27 issues assessed in the questionnaire.

-The interviews allowed for defining an additional 5 relevant topics that were not highlighted through the quantitative analysis and will be developed comprehensively in the next PSE impact report for 2023.
+The interviews identified an additional 5 relevant topics that were not highlighted through the quantitative analysis.

 Additional issues:

-• Raising standards of cooperation with contractors and subcontractors in the area of environment and OH&S
+• Raising the standards of cooperation with contractors and subcontractors in the environment and OHS area;

-• PSE's flagship community projects (including the “WzMOCnij swoje otoczenia” [Enhance your surroundings] grant programme) and their effects as part of the good neighbour policy.
+• PSE’s flagship community projects (including the “EmPOWER Your Environment” grant programme) and their effects as part of the good neighbour policy.

 Precautionary principle

-Detailed issues presented in the report are based on the Strategy of Polskie Sieci Elektroenergetyczne adopted by the management board, reviewed by the supervisory board and approved by the General Meeting of Shareholders.
-The management approach was presented in accordance with the procedures of conduct described in the PSE’s corporate governance regulations and standards.
+Detailed issues presented in the report are based on the Strategy of Polskie Sieci Elektroenergetyczne adopted by the Management Board, reviewed by the Supervisory Board and approved by the General Meeting of Shareholders.
+The management approach was presented in accordance with the procedures of conduct described in the PSE corporate governance regulations and standards.
 All the information presented in the report has been verified for consistency with the company’s internal documents, and supervision of activities in particular areas is provided by the management.
-Strategic decisions are made at the management board level.
+Strategic decisions are made at the Management Board level.

 Reliability of the report